 White Chocolate & Fresh Ginger Ice Cream Recipe with Nectarines and Cherries

-If you’re anything like me, you’re thrilled that the season for summer fruits is finally in full swing.
+If you’re anything like me, you’re thrilled when the season for summer fruits is in full swing.
 I like nothing better than returning from my market with a basket full of fresh peaches, nectarines, cherries, and whatever other fruits happen to look best that morning.
-And since I’ve started plying the Parisian vendors with Brownies, I’m getting much-desired VIP treatment at the market, and more often than not, there’s a few extra treats thrown in too.
-It’s nice to know that Parisians can be bought for the price of a simple square of chocolate.
+And since I’ve started plying the Parisian vendors with brownies, I’m getting the much-desired VIP treatment at the market.
+It’s nice to know that Parisians can be bought for the price of a simple square of dark chocolate.
+(To be honest, so can I.)

-And since everyone gets their panties in a knot about making substitutions, yes, you can substitute 6 to 8 plums or fresh apricots for the nectarines, but be sure to use the larger amount of sugar since apricots get much more tart once they’re baked.
-They’ll also take less time to bake as well.
+If apricots are in season, you can substitute 6 to 8 fresh apricots for the nectarines, but be sure to use the larger amount of sugar since apricots get much more tart once they’re baked.
+They’ll also take less time to bake, too.

-I know you’re going to ask about peaches (see, now you’re getting carried away…), but I find peaches soften too quickly and I prefer the tartness of nectarines.
-Plus nectarines don’t need to be peeled and really hold their shape much better than peaches.
+I know you’re going to ask about peaches but I find peaches soften too quickly and I prefer the tartness of nectarines.
+Plus nectarines don’t need to be peeled and hold their shape much better than peaches.
 If cherries are out of season where you live, you can add a basket of fresh raspberries or blackberries when you take the fruit out of the oven, allowing the residual heat help them meld into the compote.

-Lastly, some readers have asked me about ice cream makers so I’ve posted some tips in the previous entry if you’re thinking of purchasing one.
-They’re come way down in price in the past year and since I personally can’t imagine getting through the summer without homemade ice cream; you might think about making one your next purchase too.
+Lastly, some readers have asked me about ice cream makers so I’ve posted some tips in this post – Buying an Ice Cream Maker, if you’re thinking of purchasing one.
+They’re not all that expensive (sometimes you can grab one for less than $50) and since I personally can’t imagine getting through the summer without homemade ice cream, you might think about getting one so you can churn up ice cream all summer long, as well as in the fall, winter and spring.

 White Chocolate And Fresh Ginger Ice Cream with Nectarine and Cherry Compote